orionrobots/orionrobots.github.io/_posts/2018-02-16-helena-learned-to-solder.md

 ---
 ## Helena Learning To Solder

-I started a live video session, still working on Lee Lipinski's CnC Spindle Motor board.
+I started a live video session, still working on Lee Lipinski's CNC Spindle Motor board.

 After I had soldered the 3 pins on this, Helena asked to have a try.
 She built up the Slice of Pi/IO board - an I2C based IO expander for the Raspberry Pi (and usable with other devices).